Bodybuilding: Overtraining

 Overtraining occurs when a bodybuilder has trained to the point where their workload exceeds their recovery capacity.
 There are many reasons why overtraining occurs, including lack of adequate nutrition, lack of recovery time between workouts, insufficient sleep, and training at a high intensity for too long (a lack of splitting apart workouts).
 Training at a high intensity too frequently also stimulates the central nervous system (CNS) and can result in a hyperadrenergic state that interferes with sleep patterns.
 To avoid overtraining, intense frequent training must be met with at least an equal amount of purposeful recovery.
 Timely provision of carbohydrates, proteins, and various micronutrients such as vitamins, minerals, phytochemicals, even nutritional supplements are critical.
 A mental disorder, informally called bigorexia (by analogy with anorexia), may account for overtraining in some individuals.
-Sufferers feel as if they are never big enough or muscular enough, which forces them to overtrain in order to try to reach their goal physique.
+Sufferers feel as if they are never big enough or muscular enough, which forces them to overtrain to try to reach their goal physique.

 An article by Muscle & Fitness magazine, "Overtrain for Big Gains", claimed that overtraining for a brief period can be beneficial.
 Overtraining can be used advantageously, as when a bodybuilder is purposely overtrained for a brief period of time to super compensate during a regeneration phase.
 These are known as "shock micro-cycles" and were a key training technique used by Soviet athletes.

+Increased mortality rate

+Beginning in the 2010s, studies on bodybuilding athletes found higher mortality rates, particularly when compared with other sport specific mortality rates.
+Risks cited were sudden cardiac death, as well as use of performance enhancing drugs and unique competitive training, such as extreme weight changes and intentional dehydration.
+Unlike other professional sports, the IFBB Pro League, the largest professional bodybuilding federation in the US, does not routinely test athletes for steroids or other performance-enhancing drugs and there is no athletes' union.
+Bodybuilders say steroids are easily obtained and widely used by competitors.